-Does artificial intelligence need rules? – The AI report: Regulation for protection or a brake on innovation? – Image: Xpert.Digital
+Does artificial intelligence need rules? – The AI Report: Regulation for protection or as a brake on innovation? – Image: Xpert.Digital

-Focus on AI regulation: Social opportunities and risks of EU law - EU AI Act
+AI regulation in focus: Societal opportunities and risks of the EU law - EU AI Act

 The regulation of artificial intelligence (AI) is no longer a vision of the future.
-With the EU AI Act, the European Union has created a groundbreaking framework that is intended to address the opportunities and challenges of AI.
-But how is this regulation received in the economy?
-And what consequences does it have for society and the ability of European companies to innovate?
+With the EU AI Act, the European Union has created a groundbreaking framework intended to address the opportunities and challenges of AI.
+But how is this regulation being received in the business world?
+And what consequences will it have for society and the innovative capacity of European companies?

 The EU AI Act – A new era of AI regulation